Which MBA Funding Source is Right for You?

 Getting your MBA acceptance letter is a once-in-a-lifetime experience.
 But submitting your deposit for business school is a thrill of a different kind.
 After you decide where to attend, you’ll only have a few months to get your finances in order.
-Before it’s too late, take a look at how to assess which MBA funding source makes the most sense.
+It’s never too early to assess which MBA funding source makes the most sense.

 Scholarships and fellowships:

-You may also have to submit a different application for each fellowship or scholarship.
-Don’t lose out because of a missed deadline.
-Look beyond your business school, too, to organizations like the Forte Foundation or Consortium for Graduate Study in Management that offer highly valuable scholarships for MBA students.
+Also, remember that you may have to submit a different application or essay for each fellowship or scholarship.
+Look beyond your business school, too, to organizations such as the Forte Foundation or Consortium for Graduate Study in Management.
+Both offer valuable scholarships for MBA students.

-Therefore, you’ll want to take a step back and assess whether you’re absolutely confident you want to return.
-Breaking such an agreement after your earn the degree can lead to strained relationships with former colleagues.
+Thus, you’ll want to take a step back and assess whether you’re confident you wish to return.
+Breaking such an agreement after you earn the degree can lead to strained relationships with former colleagues.
 It can also leave you with a mountain of unforeseen debt.

 If you plan to return to your company but don’t have sponsorship, it never hurts to ask about options.
 See if you’re eligible for any reimbursement given the new skills you’ll bring to the table.

 This less obvious MBA funding source comes with a few extra considerations.
-First and foremost, you should always think hard before touching money set aside for retirement.
-However, those who have saved aggressively already and plan to continue doing so may find it worth it to take some money out for the short term.
+First, you should always think hard before touching funds set aside for retirement.
+But those who have saved aggressively already and plan to continue doing so may find it worthwhile to take some money out for the short term.

 You’re exempt from the 10 percent penalty for early withdrawals when you put the funds toward qualified higher education expenses, of which attending business school is one.
 You’ll still face income tax on this money.
 But the tax burden will likely be less when you’re in a graduate student tax bracket.

 The U.S. government offers at least two loan options for each academic year: the Stafford Loan and the Grad PLUS Loan.
 To tap into this MBA funding source, you can apply for these loans online via the Free Application for Federal Student Aid.
-Also, the Department of Education is a great resource for information on rates, fees, eligibility and more.
+Also, the Department of Education is an excellent resource for information on rates, fees, eligibility, and more.

-In addition, Nerd Wallet recently published a roundup of their favorite federal and private MBA student loan options for 2019.
-Check out their recommendations as a jumping off point.
+This summer, Nerd Wallet published a roundup of their favorite federal and private MBA student loan options for 2021.
+Check out their recommendations as a jumping-off point.